cap-public/gitlab-ci-templates/README.md

 ## Usage

-In your `.gitlab-ci.yml` file, put the following:
+In your `.gitlab-ci.yml` file, add the following:

 ```yaml
 include: